Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | Perception   | **Druid**  | A protector of nature who harnesses the earth and its creatures.     |

 ## _Vega Matrix_ (Science Fiction)

+This science fiction kit is set in a distance galaxy where the politics between planets and the evil actors within will challenge the resolve of the party's spaceship crew.

 | Focus        | Class         | Description                                                                    |
 | ------------ | ------------- | ------------------------------------------------------------------------------ |